TheRealDJ/therealdj.github.io/esp32/README.md

 Now you can use the ```idf.py``` command

 # Test IDF/Arduino environment
  - I created a template for an Arduino as a component project.
-The ```sdkconfig``` file may need to be adjusted to fit your project's needs
+The ```sdkconfig``` file may need to be adjusted to fit your project's needs.
+See [https://github.com/TheRealDJ/esp-idf-arduino-template](https://github.com/TheRealDJ/esp-idf-arduino-template) for details

 ```
 git clone https://github.com/esp-idf-arduino-template